mosip/documentation/docs/mobile-id-app-user-guide.md

 <img src="_images/mobile-app-receive-success.jpeg" width="200" height="400">

-This image shows the sucess message displayed on Device A.
+This above image shows the sucess message displayed on Device A.

 12. Relying party taps on `Received IDs` to view the ID received on Device B.